shreyjasuja/re_s2st/README.md

 ## Notebooks and Their Functions

-1. `initiate_server.ipynb`: Set up the Chameleon environment and install necessary dependencies.
+1. `initiate_server.ipynb`: Setup the Chameleon environment and install necessary dependencies.
-2. `covost2_eval.ipynb`: Code to run inference from different models over the CoVoST2 dataset and reproduce the results.
+2. `covost2_eval.ipynb`: Runs inference using the pre-trained models and computes BLEU scores on the CoVoST 2 dataset.
-3. `fleurs_eval.ipynb`: Contains the code to run inference using the pre-trained models and compute BLEU scores on the FLEURS dataset.
+3. `fleurs_eval.ipynb`: Runs inference using the pre-trained models and computes BLEU scores on the FLEURS dataset.
 4. `analyze_results.ipynb`: Analyze the results and compare them against the original claims.

 ## References